 Bidder should hold a valid Permanent Account Number (PAN), as applicable.

-Bidder should hold a valid Licence of APMC/Mandi ( wherever applicable )
+Bidder should hold a valid Licence of APMC New Subzi Mandi Azadpur Delhi.

 Bidder should not have been debarred/ blacklisted by any Govt.
 Department/ PSU/ Cooperative Society or local authorities including the APMC Management for corrupt and fraudulent practices and shall have to submit a declaration to this effect on the letter head of the Company.